tomscii/banks2ledger/README.md

              default: 2
         -t : Text (descriptor) column index specs (zero-based)
              default: %3
        -af : A string that sets the decimal format used for the amount.
 This should be used in combination with the `ds` and `gs` options to have control over the format of the amount.
+Note:
+          Fixing a prefix and a sufix in this pattern is not needed, since they are dealt with using regular expressions.
 For a detailed reference on this string, see
           https://docs.oracle.com/javase/10/docs/api/java/text/DecimalFormat.html
              default: #
        -gs : Sets the character used for thousands separator.
 This should be used in combination with the `af` option for increased control of the amount format.
 See the test file for examples on the usage of this option.
              default: ,
        -ds : Sets the character used for decimal sign.
 This should be used in combination with the `af` option for increased control of the amount format.
 See the test file for examples on the usage of this option.